morrownr/7612u/Routed_Wireless_Access_Point.md

 This setup supports WPA3-SAE.
 It is disabled by default.

-WPA3-SAE will not work with Realtek 88xx chipset based USB WiFi adapters.
+WPA3-SAE will not work with some Realtek 88xx drivers.
+Let's just say that this issue is in progress.

-WPA3-SAE will work with Mediatek 761x chipset based USB WiFI adapters.
+WPA3-SAE works with Mediatek 761x chipset based USB WiFI adapters and, as far as I can tell, with all usb wifi adapters that use Linux in-kernel drivers and I have tested many.

 Note: This guide uses systemd-networkd for network management.
 If your Linux distro uses Network Manager or Netplan, they must be disabled.
 Sections that explain how to do this are located near the end of this document.
 Please go to and follow the appropriate section now, if required, before continuing with this setup guide.
+If you are using the Raspberry Pi OS, you may continue with this setup guide now as the Raspberry Pi OS does not use Network Manager or Netplan.

 -----